ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 # IBM Cloud Design Decision Tool ![Tool Icon](/images/tool_icon.png)

 Compare your alternatives from the following components to help you in designing and building your custom IBM Cloud solution that best meets your workload requirements.
-The following IBM Cloud components can include up to 3 tables: an option descriptions table with detailed descriptions, a feature comparisons table for side-by-side comparisons, and a workload examples table matching some workload examples with potential IBM Cloud options.
+Each of the following IBM Cloud components can include up to 3 tables: an option descriptions table with detailed descriptions, a feature comparisons table for side-by-side comparisons, and a workload examples table matching some workload examples with potential IBM Cloud options.

 ## Components